 constructed way, she concisely covers it all.
 I wish I had read

-Mastering Suspense, Structure, & Plot before I ever started
+Mastering Suspense, Structure, & Plot before I ever started writing

---Mary Jane Clark, New York Times best-selling
+Clark, New York Times best-selling author

 "Leave it to Jane Cleland, the reigning queen of the traditional